elina20chihlingliu/2021-VRDL-HW1/README.md

 python 310706002_main.py
 ```
 >📋  **310706002_main.py** is full code containing data pre-process, training phase, testing phase and generate answer.txt.\
->If you want to retrain models, just run 310706002_main.py (ex: python 310706002_main.py) and you can get answer.txt.\
+>If you want to retrain models, just run 310706002_main.py and you can get answer.txt.\
 It may take 1.5~2.5 hours to run 310706002_main.py.

 ## Evaluation code + Load the models

-To evaluate and produce answer.txt without training model again, run:
+To evaluate and produce answer.txt without training model again, run this command:

 ```eval
 python 310706002_eval_loadmodels.py